-Now, I have always considered DR and DP to be symptoms – manifestations of and reactions to – assorted disorders, as opposed to independent diagnoses.
+I have always considered DR and DP to be symptoms – manifestations of, and reactions to, assorted circumstances and disorders.

 It’s thought that up to a 5% lifetime DR/DP prevalence exists, spiking to 30-70% at the time of a traumatic event.

-Well, if you’re hoping for rock-solid DR/DP causes, you’re barking-up the wrong tree.
-Remember, these are emotional/mental situations, and God forbid science provides us with some answers (instead of leaving us with “genetic and environmental factors” and “…aren’t well understood.”)
+Well, if you’re hoping for rock-solid DR/DP causes, you’re barking up the wrong tree.
+Remember, these are emotional/mental situations, and we know by now that answers don’t come easy.

 - Personality traits or disorders that generate avoidance and denial of difficult situations or make it hard to adapt